 I am an academic trainee.
 How will Progress+ affect me?

-In short, the introduction of the paediatric training will not affect academic trainees.
+In short, the introduction of the new paediatric training programme will not affect academic trainees.
 If anything, the changes to Level 1 and Level 2 into a new core training level now complement the academic training pathway as it currently stands.

 What training requirements at current level 2 or tier 2 rota (middle grade) will be required to be eligible for sub-specialty training?

 Current level 2 capabilities will be reviewed so that they are aligned with core training.
-Trainees commencing ST5 at the start of Progress+ will be placed in rotations across general paediatrics, neonates and community paediatrics at ST4 by their local TPD (Training Programme Director) to meet their training needs and ensure they are able to move to speciality training both for general paediatrics and sub-speciality training at ST5.
+Trainees commencing ST5 at the start of Progress+ will be placed in rotations across general paediatrics, neonates and community paediatrics at ST4 by their local TPD (Training Programme Director) to meet their training needs and ensure they are able to move to specialty training both for general paediatrics and sub-specialty training at ST5.

 In the new training pathway when do I need to have passed my MRCPCH theory and clinical exams?

-You will need to have completed MRCPCH theory exams by the end of ST3 to allow progress to ST4 and tier 2 rota (middle grade), and MRCPCH Clinical by the end of ST4 before progressing from core to speciality training.
+You will need to have completed MRCPCH theory exams by the end of ST3 to allow progress to ST4 and tier 2 rota (middle grade), and MRCPCH Clinical by the end of ST4 before progressing from core to specialty training.

 When will I be able to apply for sub-specialty training in the new training programme?